 The evidence we collect depends heavily on how your injuries happened.
 The proof in a slip and fall case is much different from the evidence in a boat collision, for example.
 However, we know how to gather the most effective evidence in any case.
 This may include:

 - Police, first responder, or business accident reports;

 - Your medical records.

 Types of Personal Injury Accidents and Injuries

 Personal injury accidents can occur in a number of ways.
 Almost any accident that occurs because of someone else’s carelessness or reckless behavior can fall into this category.
 We will be glad to review your case, no matter how your injuries occurred.
-Some of the most common personal injury accidents we deal with include:

 - Slips, trips, and other falls;